Cope: Catholic Church

-Papal mantum

-The mantum or papal mantle differs little from an ordinary cope except that it is somewhat longer, and is fastened in the front by an elaborate morse.
-In earlier centuries it was red in colour; red, at the time being the papal colour rather than white.
-In the eleventh and twelfth centuries the immantatio, or bestowal of the mantum on the newly elected pope, was regarded as specially symbolical of investiture with papal authority: Investio te de papatu romano ut praesis urbi et orbi, "I invest you with the Roman papacy, that you may rule over the city and the world" were the words used in conferring it at the papal coronation.
-After the Second Vatican Council and the pontificate of Pope Paul VI, the longer mantum fell out of use.
-His successors have instead used a cope in its place.
-Some old mantums were converted to copes by being shortened, such as during the pontificate of Pope Benedict XVI.
+The mantum is longer than a cope, and is fastened in the front by an elaborate morse.
+In earlier centuries it was red, at the time the papal colour.
+In the 11th and 12th centuries the immantatio, or bestowal of the mantum on the newly-elected pope, was regarded as specially symbolical of investiture with papal authority.
+After the Second Vatican Council and the pontificate of Pope Paul VI, the mantum fell out of use.
+Some old mantums have been made into copes by being shortened.